internalfx/rethinkdb-regrid/README.md

   // Pipe it to a RethinkDBFS write stream fileStream.pipe(dbfs.writeFile({filename: '/videos/bigvid.mp4'}))

-  // Listen for 'end' to know when the file is written to the database fileStream.on('end', function () {
+  fileStream.on('end', function () {
     // File is now written to the database